abhiSyncd/Java-Threads-Step-By-Step/README.md

 	(c) Singleton
 	    Restricts the instantiation of a class to one object.

 	    Please note singleton pattern will not apply lock on the object.
 	    For example 2 different threads are sharing the same single object reference and can call the different method on that single object simultaneously.
-	    To avoid this, we use DOUBLE-CHECK-LOCKING.

-	    For More Info on Singleton : Refer Singleton Section